multi-swe-bench/multi-swe-bench/doc/contribution-demo.md

     python3-dev \
     python3-pip
 ```
-To determine the necessary packages, you can refer to the repository’s GitHub homepage, including files like `.github/workflows`, `README.md`, etc. Additionally, you can look at execution files from other repositories in our project for inspiration.
+To determine the necessary packages, you can refer to the repository’s GitHub homepage, such as `.github/workflows`, `README.md`, etc. Additionally, you can look at execution files from other repositories in our project for inspiration.
 This is a challenging but essential task.

 ### Class for configuring the Instance Image
 The second type of class is responsible for configuring the Instance Image.
 This class can be named `Catch2ImageDefault`.
 Below is an explanation with code examples: